 We have no current plans to pay cash dividends on our common stock.
-The declaration, amount and payment of any future dividends will be at the sole discretion of the Board.
-The Board may take into account general and economic conditions, our financial condition and operating results, our available cash, current and anticipated cash needs, capital requirements, contractual, legal, tax and regulatory restrictions, implications on the payment of dividends by us to our stockholders or by our subsidiary to us and such other factors as the Board may deem relevant.
+The declaration, amount and payment of any future dividends will be at the sole discretion of our board of directors.
+Our board of directors may take into account general and economic conditions, our financial condition and operating results, our available cash, current and anticipated cash needs, capital requirements, contractual, legal, tax and regulatory restrictions, implications on the payment of dividends by us to our stockholders or by our subsidiary to us and such other factors as our board of directors may deem relevant.
 In addition, the terms of our loan agreement with Hercules Capital restrict our ability to pay cash dividends.
 Accordingly, we may not pay any dividends on our common stock in the foreseeable future.